 Ventricina Ragu is the simplest way to recapture that indefinable tomato sauce you tasted after exploring Abruzzo.
-It’s fail safe too, the succulent Queen of Abruzzo’s cured meats does all the hard work for you, providing the right amount of sweet chili, wild fennel and touch of orange to make a light ragu that suits all seasons.
+It’s fail-safe too, the succulent Queen of Abruzzo’s cured meats does all the hard work for you, providing the right amount of sweet chilli, wild fennel and a touch of orange to make a light ragu that suits all seasons.

 - 300 gr of Ventricina del Vastese

 - 1 clove of Garlic